-1- Faculty of Medicine, Babol University of Medical Sciences, Mazandaran, Iran.
+1- Social Determinants of Health Research Center, Health Research Institute, Babol University of Medical Sciences, Babol, Iran.

-2- Faculty of Medicine, Babol University of Medical Sciences, Mazandaran, Iran. , mahbob330@yahoo.com
+3- Social Determinants of Health Research Center, Health Research Institute, Babol University of Medical Sciences, Babol, Iran. , mahbob330@yahoo.com

-Objectives: Depression is one of the leading causes of disability worldwide.
-Given the increasing population of the elderly in today's societies, it is crucial to identify factors influencing the course of depression.
+Objectives Depression is one of the leading causes of disability worldwide.
+Given the increasing growth of the aged population in the world, it is important to identify factors affecting the development of late-life depression.
+This study aims to determine the changes in depression rate over a five-year period in older adults from Amirkola City, Mazandaran, north of Iran, and to identify the effective factors.

 Type of Study: